Milliners smile as bare-headed Dutchwoman wilts

-LONDON Many cultures boast an age-old proverb centred on learning lessons from a loss.
+LONDON Many cultures boast an age-old proverb centered on learning lessons from a loss.

 "We learn little from victory, much from defeat," the Japanese say.